Logical limit laws for minor-closed classes of graphs: The limiting probabilities

 \subsection{There is always a gap in the middle}

 In this section we prove the following lemma about the structure of the logical limit sets of a general addable minor-closed class, which together with Theorem~\ref{thm:addario} proves Proposition~\ref{prop:gap}.
-Notice that $1/G(\rho) \ge 1/\sqrt{e} > 1/2$.
+Notice that $1/G(\rho) \ge 1/\sqrt{e} > 1/2$ by Theorem~\ref{thm:addario}.

 \begin{lemma} Let $\Gcal$ be an addable, minor-closed class of graphs.
 Then $L_\MSO \cap \left(1-\frac{1}{G(\rho)}, \frac{1}{G(\rho)} \right) = \emptyset$. \end{lemma} \begin{proof} Let $\varphi \in \MSO$ be arbitrary, and let $E$ denote the event that $G_n$ is connected.
 Observe that if we condition on $E$, then $G_n$ is distributed like $C_n$ ($G_n$ is then chosen uniformly at random from all connected graphs on $n$ vertices).
 Since the $\MSO$-zero-one law holds for $C_n$ by Theorem~\ref{thm:MSO01add} we have either $\Pee( C_n \models \varphi ) = 1-o(1)$ or $\Pee( C_n \models \varphi ) = o(1)$.
 Let us first assume the former is the case.
 Then